abdkhan/react_youtube_player/README.md

 **Steps:**

 1) Clone the repository and navigate inside it.
+2) Get API-key for Youtube Data API from Google developers console and update it in 'src/index.js'.
-2) Run the following commands.
+3) Run the following commands.
 ```
 > npm install
 > npm start
 ```
-3) Open http://localhost:8080 in the browser.
+4) Open http://localhost:8080 in the browser.

 -----------------------------